BonnierNews/linda/README.md

    3. Click "Load unpacked" and pick the `app` folder inside the folder that you unzipped/cloned

 ## Release (for developers - to create own version)
 Update the version in `manifest.json` and run `./release.js`.
-It will create a tar.gz file.
+It will create a zip file.
-Then draft a new release here (https://github.com/ExpressenAB/linda/releases) and attach the created tar.gz file.
+Then draft a new release here (https://github.com/ExpressenAB/linda/releases) and attach the created zip file.